Dead Butt Syndrome: It’s a Real Thing! What You Should Know

 Lateral Leg Lifts

-Lastly, you’ll want to work those hip flexor muscles!
-Lay down on your side, propped up on your elbow.
-Take the top leg and lift it straight up and down without touching the other.
-Repeat this movement for 10–12 reps and switch sides.
+2. Take the top leg and lift it straight up and down without touching the other.

-Keep in mind, you should feel the glutes working in each exercise (if not, you may be doing it incorrectly).
+Keep in mind, you should feel the glutes working in each exercise.
+If not, you may be doing it incorrectly.

-In the meantime, padded toilet seats and a warm water bidet can add some relief to a sore bum.
+In the meantime, padded toilet seats, hot and cold compresses, and a warm water bidet can add some relief to a sore, stinging bum.
+If your DBS symptoms persist or worsen after a couple months of activity, talk to your doctor.

-Dead Butt Syndrome
+Can Dead Butt Syndrome be prevented?